 After many hours we finally got to see a surgeon.
 The surgeon explained that the surgery would last under 2 hrs and that he would be out in the recovery room before 7:30 pm.
 I explained to the doctor that I would be waiting for him in the area right outside the OR room and for him to please come out and let me know once the surgery was over with; he said OK.

 So I waited, and I waited, and I waited.
-About 7:15 pm, I went back into the prep room and asked the staff if they knew anything.
-The answer was no. I came back at 8 pm, and 9 pm and 10 pm and the answer was a very nasty “NO”, we don’t know where your father is.
+At about 7:15 pm, I went back into the prep room and asked the staff if they knew anything.
+The answer was no. I came back at 8 pm, 9 pm, and 10 pm, and the answer was a very nasty “NO”, we don’t know where your father is.
 I asked to have the surgeon paged several times, and after 2 hours, I was told that he had left to go home.

 I knelt and prayed for patience for self-control, and peace because I felt like punching the daylights out of someone.
 I could not help but feel furious and thought I would beat the lights out of the rude male nurse standing in front of me.
 He kept saying that I had no reason to get all worked up.

 “Worked up?????
 Worked up????
 Oh, dude, you have not even seen worked up yet!!!
 If I don’t take a walk, you’ll be in the OR soon getting worked on!!”
 I laugh now as I recall my stress and anguish from that day.

 It was a surreal experience.
 These people had no humanity, no love, and no respect, and then got mad at me when I asked how my father could be lost in translation when they were the ones who prepped him before surgery.
 This whole thing started wrong and was about to get even worse.